LWVPullman/LeagueWebsite/docs/_pages/about/about_us_leadership.md

 ## Excecutive Board:

-**President:**  Aly Welch
+**President:**  Position is OPEN -- please volunteer

-**Vice President:** Bobbie Ryder
+**Vice President:** Mary Collins

-**Secretary:**  Mary Collins, Back-up: Paul Spencer
+**Secretary:**  Lennis Boyer Watts

-**Treasurer:**  Sue Hinz
+**Treasurer:**  Kat Odell

 We have a **“Board of the Whole”** so all league members are welcome to attend Board Meetings.
-Board Meetings will be held on the 3rd Wednesday of each month from 4:00 – 6:00 PM, August – May.
+Board Meetings will be held on the 2nd Saturday of each month from 9:30 – 11:30 PM, September – May.
+The location will be Neill’s Coffee Shop on Main St. in Pullman.
+The Board Meeting dates are: 9/14, 10/12, 11/9, 12/14, 1/11, 2/8, 3/8, 4/12, and 5/10.
 Non-members may attend if interested and should contact the league by sending an email to [lwvpull@yahoo.com](mailto:lwvpull@yahoo.com) for meeting information.

 ## Committee Leaders: